 As of 2024, the average cost of a data breach in the United States amounted to **** million U.S. dollars, down from **** million U.S. dollars in the previous year.
 The global average cost per data breach was **** million U.S. dollars in 2024.
 Cost of a data breach in different countries worldwide Data breaches impose a big threat for organizations globally.
 The monetary damage caused by data breaches has increased in many markets in the past decade.
 In 2023, Canada followed the U.S. by data breach costs, with an average of **** million U.S. dollars.
 Since 2019, the average monetary damage caused by loss of sensitive information in Canada has increased notably.
 In the United Kingdom, the average cost of a data breach in 2024 amounted to around **** million U.S. dollars, while in Germany it stood at **** million U.S. dollars.
 The cost of data breach by industry and segment Data breach costs vary depending on the industry and segment.
 For the fourth consecutive year, the global healthcare sector registered the highest costs of data breach, which in 2024 amounted to about **** million U.S. dollars.
 Financial institutions ranked second, with an average cost of *** million U.S. dollars for a data breach.
 Detection and escalation was the costliest segment in data breaches worldwide, with **** U.S. dollars on average.
 The cost for lost business ranked second, while response following a breach came across as the third-costliest segment.

+France's data breach density has significantly decreased between the third quarter of 2022 and the third quarter of 2023.
+In the first measured quarter, the number of exposed data points per thousand individuals in the country reached ***, while it went down to ** in the third quarter of 2023.

 Between the third quarter of 2022 and the first quarter of 2023, Singapore's data breach density has significantly decreased.
-In the third quarter of 2022, the number of exposed data points per thousand individuals in the country reached 24.1, while it dropped to 13 in the first quarter of 2023.
+In the third quarter of 2022, the number of exposed data points per thousand individuals in the country reached ****, while it dropped to ** in the first quarter of 2023.

-Data breach density in the United States has significantly increased between the third quarter of 2022 and the third quarter of 2023.
-In the third quarter of 2022, the number of exposed data points per thousand individuals in the country was **, while it went down to ** in the third quarter of 2023.
+Data breach density in Spain has fluctuated between the third quarter of 2022 and the third quarter of 2023.
+In the third quarter of 2022, the number of exposed data points per thousand individuals in the country was **, while it decreased to ** in the next quarter.
+In the second quarter of 2023, the breach density in Spain reached *.

-Between the third quarter of 2022 and the first quarter of 2023, Thailand's data breach density decreased.
-In the third quarter of 2022, the number of exposed data points per thousand individuals in the country reached 6.8, while it dropped to only one in the first quarter of 2023.

-The data breach density in Italy during the fourth quarter of 2022 was of six cases for every thousand individuals.
-Between the end of 2022 and the third quarter of 2023, the number of breached data points per thousand in Italy fluctuated, despite remaining low and not surpassing 20 cased per thousand.
+The data breach density in Italy during the fourth quarter of 2022 was of *** cases for every thousand individuals.
+Between the end of 2022 and the third quarter of 2023, the number of breached data points per thousand in Italy fluctuated, despite remaining low and not surpassing ** cased per thousand.